Global variables

 Declaring multiple global variables

-FunC allows users to declare multiple global variables using a single global
+FunC allows you to declare multiple global variables using a single global

 keyword.